akeneo/pim-api-docs/content/rest-api/overview.md

 This means that data extracted thanks to the API will be in JSON format.
 And if you need to create or update data using the API, you will also need to use the JSON format.

-For each entity, we have defined a standard format that is completely detailed in the [Resources](/documentation/resources.html) section.
+For each entity, we have defined a standard format that is completely detailed in the [Concepts & resources](/concepts/introduction.html) section.

 ### Format headers
 When creating and updating data via the API, you will need to explicitly tell the API that you are providing JSON content by using a `Content-type` header set to `application/json`.